* Flaw affects kernel memory of processors made in last decade

 * Patch causes Linux, Windows systems to slow - report

-* Intel shares fall 3.4 pct; AMD up 7.2 pct in early trade (Adds analyst, Microsoft no comment, updates shares)
+* Intel shares fall 3.4 pct; AMD up 5.1 pct (Adds Intel response and ARM statement)

-FRANKFURT, Jan 3 (Reuters) - A design flaw has been found in microprocessors made by Intel Corp that requires updates to computer operating systems, a tech publication reported, adding that the fix causes the chips to operate more slowly.
+On Tuesday, tech publication The Register reported the flaw in Intel microprocessors required updates to computer operating systems, adding that the fix causes the chips to operate more slowly.

 The defect affects the so-called kernel memory on Intel x86 processor chips manufactured over the past decade, The Register reported citing unnamed programmers, allowing users of normal applications to discern the layout or content of protected areas on the chips.

 That could make it possible for hackers to exploit other security bugs or, worse, expose secure information such as passwords, thus compromising individual computers or even entire server networks.

 Shares in Intel were down by 3.4 percent following the report while shares in AMD jumped 5.1 percent.